mionaD-upc/extremexp-prototype/README.md

 - read-write-graphdb
 - automl

+For detailed information about the API routes and functionality for each server, please refer to the specific *Markdown documentation* files located in their respective folders.

 ### Navigate to the Main Application (web_app)
    In order to engage with application you should navigate your web browser to `http://localhost:8000` or you can use `curl`.